CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 * Number and availability of required IT specialists,
 * desired temporal implementation of a change,
-* Consequences for the use of IT services and resulting adjustments to service level agreements,
+* Consequences for the use of the IT services and resulting adjustments to service level agreements,
 * possible conflicts with other changes.
 #### OPS.1.1.3.M6 Reconciliation of Change Requests [Change Manager]